 Bruce Rubin, Chair

-A student who seeks a Bachelor of Science in Business Administration degree in financial management with a major in real estate from Old Dominion University must, in addition to meeting other requirements of the University, earn a minimum of 25 percent of the total number of credits required for the degree (for example, 30 credits in a 120-credit degree program) through on- or off-campus instruction.
-This must include a minimum of 12 credit hours of upper-level FIN or REST courses or other upper-level courses specifically listed as electives on the course lists below.
+A student who seeks a Bachelor of Science in Business Administration degree in financial management with a major in personal financial planning from Old Dominion University must, in addition to meeting other requirements of the University, earn a minimum of 25 percent of the total number of credits required for the degree (for example, 30 credits in a 120-credit degree program) through on- or off-campus instruction.
+This must include a minimum of 12 credit hours of upper-level FIN or RMI courses or other upper-level courses specifically listed as a requirement or elective on the course lists below.

 Strome College of Business (SCB) Center for Undergraduate Advising and Student Success